Beardstown Ladies

-In March 1998, Shane Tritsch published an article in Chicago titled Bull Marketing: Debunking the myth of the Beardstown Ladies and their spectacular stock market gains.
+In March 1998, Shane Tritsch published an article in Chicago titled Bull Marketing: Debunking the Myth of the Beardstown Ladies and Their Spectacular Stock Market Gains.
 The article noted that the club included a disclaimer in its books that the published returns included fees that were charged to members.

-After an audit by PricewaterhouseCoopers, the club noted that it had made a computer formula error in calculating its returns and its actual annual returns were 9.1%, which were below those of the S&P 500 Index during the same time period.
-The club issued an apology and a disclaimer on all of its books, but by that time, it had sold over 1.1 million books.
+After an audit by PricewaterhouseCoopers, the club noted that it had made a computer formula error in calculating its returns, and its actual annual returns were 9.1%, which were below those of the S&P 500 Index during the same time period.
+The club issued an apology and a disclaimer on all of its books, but by that time, it had sold over 1.1 million.

 This revelation led to a class action lawsuit against publisher Hyperion, a division of The Walt Disney Company, which settled the case by offering to swap the Beardstown Ladies books for other Hyperion books.

-The experience provided a lesson to many on the importance of vetting investment claims.
+The experience provided many with a lesson on the importance of vetting investment claims.

 In 2010, a member of the club stated that only 4 or 5 of the original members remained in the club; the rest had died.

-In 2016 the club was still active, with over $400,000 invested and 75% of the members being descendents of the original club members.
+In 2016, the club was still active, with over $400,000 invested and 75% of the members being descendants of the original club members.